AhmedHemeida/CodSoft/README.md

 ### Job Board Website

-For the job board website, I used React.js, Node.js, and MongoDB to create a dynamic and interactive platform for job seekers and employers.
-This project allowed me to gain valuable experience in modern web development technologies.
+For this project , I used React.js, Node.js, and MongoDB to create a dynamic and interactive platform for job seekers and employers , This project allowed me to gain valuable experience in modern web development technologies.

 ### Tribute Page